When applying to IHEID, this

 This student guide is written in a manner that it matches the general calendar, prerequisites and other information regarding admissions throughout the last years.
 Some dates and criterias may change, so we advise to always follow the information given in the Institute website.
 However, you may find useful tips in this guide.

-The application is done online and it is pretty straightforward – have a look at the checklist:
+The application is done online and it is pretty straightforward – have a look at the application checklist.

 Depending on the programme you chose, you have different deadlines.
 The process starts in Mid-September and ends on 15 January for regular applications.
 However, you can definitely try to attempt an early admission process, of which the deadline is 15 November for Masters and 10 October for PhDs.
 This is recommended especially if you want to apply for a scholarships at the Institute and/or the Swiss government.

 Which documents are important?
 All of them!
-However, speaking from personal experience (André Sarli, President 2016-2017), I do think writing an appealing motivation letter is one of the main reasons you can get accepted (grades are the most important, according to the Institute).
+However, speaking from personal experience, I do think writing an appealing motivation letter is one of the main reasons you can get accepted (grades are the most important, according to the Institute).
 You want to save the world?
 Many of us want that.
 But do you have concrete plans?
 Do you have experience?
 Do you have a particular idea you want to apply?
 Are you thinking about writing a paper or creating a project?
 Think big, but not too artificial.
 Be yourself.

 If you wish to apply for scholarships, check the section below.